timescale/docs/api/mean.md

 Get the exact average of all the values in the percentile estimate.
 (Percentiles returned are estimates, the average is exact).
 This is provided in order to save space when both a mean and a percentile estimate are required as part of continuous aggregates.
 You can simply compute a single percentile estimator and do not need to specify a separate `avg` aggregate, just extract the mean from the percentile estimator.

+For more information about percentile approximation functions, see the [hyperfunctions documentation][hyperfunctions-percentile-approx].

 ### Required arguments